facn5/BooksPostgreSQL/README.md

 ### Tools/technologies used
 * Heroku - For deploying/hosting server and database.
 * Tape - for testing.
-* PostGreSQL - for database
+* PostgreSQL - for database
 * nyc - for testing.
-* nock - for testing APIs.
 * Supertest for testing.
 * nodemon - for hosting locally.
 * Node.js - backend.